 In most cases, your Site Title or website name should be your concise, recognizable brand name:

-⚠️ IMPORTANT: Many Squarespace web designers recommend populating the Site Title field with your business name “plus keywords,” but this is not accurate.
-If needed, the correct place to insert a tag line or keyword is alongside the site title (%s) on the SEO appearance panel.
+⚠️ IMPORTANT: Many Squarespace web designers recommend populating the Site Title field with your business name “plus keywords,” but this can cause issues with Google discerning your actual business name.
+If needed, the correct place to insert a tag line or keyword is alongside your site title (represented by the variable %s) on the SEO appearance panel.

 Google tries to identify the best name to describe a site, but sometimes you’ll see a website URL (www.mysitename.com) versus a brand name (My Site Name) used as a site name in search results.
 Regarding this issue, Google states: